 This same technique will work on a lock that is very old and worn.
 Over the decades the face of a lock will get worn where the key touches it.
 The wear will get deeper and deeper as people keep shoving their key into the keyhole.
 Eventually the wear may reach a point that the key is moving beyond the place it should stop and the pins will begin traveling up the 45 degree incline of the cut they should be sitting at the bottom of.
 In this scenario the pins would actually be lifted above the shear line.
 A lock with this much wear may have pins that are worn down too, meaning that the two kinds of wear may actually counteract each other.
 I have seen these locks in the field though where the key actually has to be pulled out to where it would have stopped if the lock wasn’t worn away there to work properly.

 The hypothetical owner of a house may subconsciously learn how to overcome bad key copies and use the same terrible keys for years but then ask their friend to walk their dog during a vacation, instructing them to use their poorly copied key.
 The friend will attempt to use the key but not knowing the trick, they’ll be locked out.
 They will call the owner who will instruct them to “jiggle it around a bit” but will be unable to communicate the trick that has been committed to muscle memory and is not even a conscious effort anymore.
-If that doesn’t work, they’ll call me and I’ll open the door for $75.
+If that doesn’t work, they’ll call me and I’ll open the door for $75 during the day.

 Jiggling keys around (shaking the key while it is inserted in the lock) is also very useful, especially if the key is used in a masterkey system or is a cheap doorknob like a Defiant.
 Shaking the key around while applying rotational pressure will cause the pins to get caught at the shear line if you’re lucky.
 If the key is cut properly it will raise pins to the shear line just by inserting the key all the way into the lock.